Who does this.

 Where I stop.

-A session in my practice often combines three or more modalities at once — lasers, microneedling, and injectables — each working on a different layer of the same problem.
-Most practices separate them across visits; I treat them as a single intervention.
-The boldness is in how the techniques are layered; the safety margin does not move.
+A session in my practice often combines three or more modalities at once: lasers, microneedling, injectables, each working a different layer of the same problem.
+How many, and which, depends on the face in front of me.
+Most clinics spread these across separate visits.
+I do them as one intervention, planned to the same safety rules as if they were separate.

-The compliment I want for my patients is that they look fresh and rested — younger, even — while almost no one can tell a treatment was done.
-That is exactly the goal: a result that reads as you, not as work.
+The compliment I want for my patients is that they look fresh and rested, younger even, while almost no one can tell a treatment was done.
+A result that still reads as you.

-Some treatments are the exception — CO₂ laser, RF microneedling — and will always show the next day.
-That is expected, not a setback; the downtime is part of the deal, and I tell you before we start.
+CO₂ laser is the exception.
+It will always show the next day.
+That is expected: the downtime is part of the deal, and I tell you before we start.

 Every treatment begins with a proper consultation, even if you already know what you want.
 I tell you what I see your face needs, confirm it is what you want, and plan it to your budget.
 If you are in a hurry or looking for cosmetic fast food, I am the wrong doctor and I will say so.